 In F1 and F2 the children engage in a range of topics, which promote engagement with learning.
 EYFS follow the Early Years Curriculum, which is delivered through the different topics.
 These may change each year, depending on the needs and interests of each cohort.

 KS1 and KS2

-In years 1 to 6, children follow a two year rolling curriculum.
-This is based on the content of the National Curriculum and designed by staff to meet the needs of children at Travis.
+In years 1 to 6, children follow a curriculum based on the knowledge of the National Curriculum which has been designed by staff to meet the needs of our children at Travis.

-Please see the document below, which outlines the curriculum areas covered in each cycle.
+Please see the document below, which outlines the curriculum areas covered.